metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 From watching Red Zone, it seems like Ja'Marr Chase has been the only reliable weapon in the passing game for Cincy...

 Good to see Burrow still as tough as ever, still willing to scramble with the ball even after taking way too many sacks.

+***

+## Jaguars @ Washington

+Imagine running two straight jailhouse blitzes and failing spectacularly on both of them.
+Mike Caldwell and the Jaguars defense may be contenders for the worst defense in the league.

+Credit to Wentz for those sideline throws leading to touchdowns.